 ICMP’s mission is to “inspire, encourage and equip our students to succeed by delivering a relevant and innovative educational experience of the highest quality”.
-The continuing improvement and enhancement of the student experience is therefore the prime driver in the design of our strategic planning.
+The continuous improvement of our students’ learning experiences is therefore integral to our institutional development.

-This LTA Strategy was approved ICMP's Academic Board in September 2019 and our Learning, Teaching and Assessment Committee have responsibility for the implementation and monitoring of the Strategy over its 3-year lifespan from 2019-2022.
+Our LTA Strategy is approved by the Academic Board and endorsed by the Executive Committee.
+The Learning, Teaching & Assessment Committee have responsibility for the implementation and monitoring of the Strategy over its 5-year lifespan, from 2022-26.

 Aims of the Strategy

-The aim of the Strategy is to articulate and implement a strategic approach to learning, teaching and assessment that:
+The aims of the strategy are to articulate and implement a strategic approach to learning, teaching and assessment that:

-The LTA Strategy is specifically designed to support our students in meeting the Attributes of an ICMP graduate.
-These Attributes define our expectations for those graduating from our programmes, regardless of their discipline and expertise, and inform our approach to programme delivery.
-The Attributes will also underpin the design and content of any new or revalidated programme at ICMP.
+The LTA Strategy is specifically designed to support our students in meeting ICMP’s Graduate Attributes.
+These attributes define our expectations for those graduating from our programmes, regardless of their discipline and expertise, and inform our approach to programme delivery.
+The attributes will also underpin the design and content of any new or revalidated programme.

-The Strategy is built around 8 key themes, each designed to equip students with the skills and knowledge to meet the Attributes, and each with its own set of actions and measures as set out in the full document.
+The Strategy is built around four key themes, each designed to equip students with the skills and knowledge to meet the Graduate Attributes.
+Each theme has its own set of actions and measures as set out in the full document.